VoXaN24/OpenWRT-ASUS-RT-AC51U/README.md

 ## Reverting to Stock Firmware
 ### Step 1: Download Stock Firmware
-1. Visit the [ASUS support page](https://www.asus.com/us/Networking/RTAC51U/HelpDesk_BIOS/) and download the latest stock firmware for the ASUS RT-AC51U.
+1. You can find the stock firmware file in the repo has ASUS has shutdown the page for it.

 ### Step 2: Flash Stock Firmware
 1. Follow the same steps outlined in the **Flashing the Firmware** section, but use the stock firmware file instead of the OpenWRT firmware file.